GOVSEteam/strv-vse-go-newsletter/project_management/current_state.md

 - ⚠️ No rate limiting or additional security measures for authentication endpoints

 #### Missing
-- ❌ Password reset functionality (though likely delegated to Firebase client-side)
 - ❌ Middleware for applying JWT verification consistently
 - ❌ Tests for auth flows

 #### Next Steps
 1. Create a middleware for JWT verification to apply consistently
-2. Implement or document the password reset flow
-3. Improve error handling for authentication endpoints
+2. Improve error handling for authentication endpoints
-4. Add tests for auth flows
+3. Add tests for auth flows

 ---